-FORM 10-Q × S EXCHANGE ACT OF For the quarterly period ended March 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 S EXCHANGE ACT OF For the transition period from to Commission file number 1-9321 UNIVERSAL HEALTH REALTY INCOM (Exact name of registrant as specified in its charter) E TRUST MARYLAND (State or other jurisdiction of incorporation or organization) 23-685 (I. R. S. En incorporation or organization) mployer UNIVERSAL CORPORATE CENTER 367 SOUTH GULPH ROAD KING OF PRUSSIA, PENNSYLVANIA (Address of principal executive offices) (Zip C Registrant's telephone number, including area code (610) 265-0688 the pr ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Secureceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subst 90 days.
-Yes \boxtimes No \square submi ate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every litted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or rant was required to submit and post such files).
-Yes \square No \square be ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a sm tions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange A Large accelerated filer Accelerated Filer × Non-a accelerated filer Smaller reporting company Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No ⊠
+FORM 1 10-Q (MARK ONE) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period en nded March 31, 2011 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from om to Commission file nu mber 1-9321 (Exact name of registrant as s MARYLAND (State or other jurisdiction of incorporation or organization) UNIVERSAL CORPORATE CENTER 367 SOUTH GULPH ROAD KING OF PRUSSIA, PENNSYLVANIA (Address of principal executive offices) 19406 (Zip Code) Registrant's telephone number, inclu iding area code (610) 265-0688 Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically an required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.4$ period that the registrant was required to submit and post such files).
+Yes \square N 405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an acthe definitions of "large accelerated filer," "accelerated filer" and "smaller reporting Large accelerated filer Accelerated Filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 区

-Number of common shares of beneficial interest outstanding at April 30, 2010 - 12,091,730
+Number of common shares of beneficial interest outstanding at April 30, 2011-12,654,681